Mrs Buhari departs for London - Nigeria Today

 Mrs Buhari departs for London

-The wife of the President, Mrs Aisha Buhari, on Tuesday departed Nigeria for the United Kingdom to join her husband, President Muhammadu Buhari, who was in London for medical follow-up.

-Mrs Buhari departed through the Nnamdi Azikiwe International Airport, Abuja on Tuesday morning.

-Before her departure, the wife of the President thanked Nigerians for their support and prayers for the quick recovery of Buhari.
+The wife of the President Mrs Aisha Buhari, on Tuesday departed to United Kingdom to join her husband President Muhammadu Buhari who is in London for medical follow-up.
+Mrs Buhari departed the Nnamdi Azikiwe International Airport, Abuja on Tuesday morning.
+Before her departure Mrs Buhari thanked Nigerians for their support to her husband’s administration The…

-Newsmen report that the President left Nigeria for London on May 7, for medical follow-up on the advice of his doctors.

-The post Mrs Buhari departs for London appeared first on Vanguard News.
+The post Mrs Buhari departs for London appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share